step-security/harden-runner/README.md

 > Applies to both GitHub-hosted and self-hosted runners

-Install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) to get security alerts/ notifications.
+Install the [StepSecurity GitHub App](https://github.com/apps/stepsecurity-actions-security) to get security alerts/ notifications.

 - Email, Slack, and Teams notifications are supported
 - Notifications are sent when anomalous outbound network/ HTTPS traffic is detected, outbound traffic is blocked, or source code is overwritten